ChatGPT2/Space-Oddity-Bowie/README.md

 # API key acquisition

-To use the "shortcut" to call the ChatGPT API
+To use the "shortcut" to call the ChatGPT API, an OpenA